PO Dispatch & Update: Ensuring On-Time Delivery

 • Confirming Receipt: The vendor confirms receipt of the PO, often by providing an acknowledgment or confirmation number.

-• Tracking Progress: The buyer monitors the progress of the PO, ensuring that the vendor is adhering to the agreed-upon terms and conditions.
+• Tracking Progress: The buyer monitors the PO’s progress, ensuring that the vendor is adhering to the agreed-upon terms and conditions.

 • Making Changes: If necessary, the buyer can make changes to the PO, such as adjusting quantities, delivery dates, or prices.
 They can then communicate those changes to the vendor and document them.